EuropeanTestingConference/europeantestingconference/pages/2017/topics/snippets/matt-lavoie2.md

 ---
 speaker: Matt Lavoie
-title: "&lt;To Be Announced Soon&gt;"
+title: Modern User Experience Testing
-id: 3b-matt-lavoie
+id: matt-lavoie-training
 training: true
 ---
 <i> This training is half-a-day and paired with the Security training under the theme of the core parafunctional quality aspects</i>